5 Minutes of Lowering Beats 45 Minutes of Lifting: ECU's 2026 Eccentric Protocol for Desk Workers, Busy Parents, and Anyone Over 40 Without Gym Time

 Try the 30-Day Trial

 If the five-minute protocol is the floor, the trial is the doorway.
-Thirty days, no charge, AI coaching that reads your calendar and your adherence data — and a program that scales the day Karen wants to add the two lifting sessions, not the day she wants to quit.
+Thirty days, no charge, AI coaching that reads the calendar and the adherence data — and a program that scales the day Mark wants to add a third session, not the day he wants to quit.

 Comments (0)